byexamples/byexample/CONTRIBUTING.md

 ## It is not just contribute code

-Supporting a new language or extending one already there is always welcome.
+Supporting a new language or extending an existing one it is always welcome.
 Check this [how to](docs/how_to_support_new_finders_and_languages.md).

-But it is not just contribute code.
+*But it is not just contribute code.*

 Is ``byexample`` producing a hard-to-debug diff or did you found a bug?
 [Creating an issue](https://github.com/byexamples/byexample/issues) in